-So what products are some popular ergonomic products that we see every day?
+So what products are some popular examples of ergonomics?

 Sticking with the office theme, there was a time when a flat keyboard and standard mouse was the only option employees (and home work stations) had for the computers.
 Now there are ergonomic keyboard options that adjust to any type of users that reduce wrist and forearm repetitive stress injuries like Carpal Tunnel Syndrome.
 The same goes for ergonomic mice.
 The multitude of shapes and sizes of mice that are available on the market today means that the right one for your hand is out there somewhere.

 The ergonomic industry didn’t stop there when it came to providing workplace products that adapt to the user to enhance productivity and improve health.
 They continued with ergonomic desks and complete workstations.
 Nowadays it is not uncommon to see desks that adjust up and down to allow the users to stand and sit throughout the day as needed.

 The increased use of ergonomic equipment at workstations leads to healthier and more productive employees.
 This helps the bottom line for businesses.

 While true that ergonomics originated with occupational health in mind, the development of products to help us become healthier and more productive has moved beyond the office walls.
 Some offer a larger impact than others, but all look to have a positive impact on people’s lives.